Black Screen of Death

 - Happens in Half-Life 2's first chapter - the screen turns white as an unarmed Gordon Freeman is struck by buzz batons, and while he is stunned, Alyx Vance arrives and knocks all of the enemies in the room.
 She is the first thing you see when the screen fades from white.

-- Used as one of Valentine's attacks in Skull Girls.
+- Used as one of Valentine's attacks.
 She tosses her opponent up into the air, and then down behind a row of surgical curtains.
 The screen flashes black except for the outline of Valentine's eyes, then back to the curtains sprayed with blood, and the other character missing a large chunk of health.

 - A lot of old-school Disney games did this, usually the platformers.
 If the character dies, he/she either passes out, dies outright or is otherwise abandoned to a gruesome fate.
 Mickey Mania, Tarzan and especially Maui Mallard are prime examples.